Strawberry Creek Restoration Program

 Interns work together to:

-• Coordinate and manage volunteers for creek restoration events (weeding, planting, trash pickup), including at least one public event per semester
+• Coordinate and manage volunteers for creek restoration events (weeding, planting, trash pickup)

 • Conduct creek tours for students and community members